Autogyro

-An autogyro (from Greek αὐτός and γύρος, "self-turning"), or gyroplane, is a type of rotorcraft that uses an unpowered rotor in free autorotation to develop lift.
+An autogyro (from Greek αὐτός and γύρος, "self-turning"), gyroplane or gyrocopter, is a class of rotorcraft that uses an unpowered rotor in free autorotation to develop lift.
+A gyroplane "means a rotorcraft whose rotors are not engine-driven, except for initial starting, but are made to rotate by action of the air when the rotorcraft is moving; and whose means of propulsion, consisting usually of conventional propellers, is independent of the rotor system."
 While similar to a helicopter rotor in appearance, the autogyro's unpowered rotor disc must have air flowing upward across it to make it rotate.
 Forward thrust is provided independently, by an engine-driven propeller.